 Thinking about private jet ownership?
 It's an exciting step!
 One of the first things you'll discover is that "private jet" isn't a one-size-fits-all term.
 Jets come in various categories, each designed to meet different travel needs, from quick regional hops to globe-spanning journeys.
 Understanding these types will help you pinpoint the perfect aircraft for your lifestyle or business requirements.
 Let's explore the main categories you'll encounter.

-Discover Light Jets: Compact and Efficient
+Light Jets: Compact and Cost-Effective

 If your travels often involve shorter trips, light jets are a fantastic option to consider.
 These jets are the smallest and often most cost-effective in terms of operational expenses.
 They typically have a range of about 1,400 to 2,500 nautical miles, making them perfect for connecting nearby cities or regional business meetings.
 A key advantage is their ability to access smaller airports that larger aircraft can't use, getting you closer to your final destination with remarkable efficiency.
 They're designed for smaller groups, usually seating 4-8 passengers, offering a comfortable and swift travel solution for those who value speed and convenience on shorter routes.

-Explore Midsize Jets: Balancing Range and Comfort
+Midsize Jets: Balancing Range and Comfort

 Stepping up in size and capability, midsize jets offer a great balance between the efficiency of light jets and the enhanced comfort of larger aircraft.
 These are versatile workhorses, ideal for travelers who need a bit more range—often up to 3,000 nautical miles or more—and desire greater cabin space.
 You'll find more amenities, such as ample luggage compartments, enclosed lavatories, and sometimes even a small galley for preparing refreshments.
 Many midsize jets feature cabins with enough height to stand comfortably, making longer journeys more pleasant for groups of typically 6-10 passengers.
 They truly hit a sweet spot for many private flyers.

-Learn About Large Jets: Luxury and Long-Distance Travel
+Large Jets: For Luxury and Long-Haul Flights

 When your itinerary includes cross-country or intercontinental flights, large jets (also known as heavy jets) come into their own.
 These aircraft are designed for long-distance travel, offering significantly more spacious cabins, luxurious amenities, and the capacity to carry more passengers and luggage.
 Think dedicated sleeping arrangements, full galleys for sophisticated in-flight dining, and advanced entertainment systems to make your journey enjoyable.
 With ranges that can exceed 5,000 nautical miles, they are perfect for international business or leisure travel.
 You can explore various options within Hangar 7 Aviation's diverse fleet to see examples.
 These jets comfortably accommodate larger groups and often include a flight attendant to cater to your needs.

-Understand Ultra-Long-Range Jets: The Peak of Private Aviation
+Ultra-Long-Range Jets: The Pinnacle of Private Aviation

 At the very top of private aviation, you'll find ultra-long-range jets.
 These magnificent aircraft represent the pinnacle of luxury, technology, and performance, capable of flying non-stop for distances often exceeding 6,000 nautical miles.
 This means they can connect major global cities like New York to Tokyo or London to Singapore without a fuel stop, offering incredible convenience for international travelers.
 Inside, you’ll find the most spacious and customizable cabins, often featuring multiple living zones, full-sized beds, showers, and the latest in connectivity and entertainment.
 For those who require ultimate global reach and unparalleled comfort, an ultra-long-range jet is the definitive choice.